Kaama: Production

 After making films with sexual content including Kamagni (1987) and Andru Peytha Mazhaiyil (1989), Ashok Kumar chose to make a further film on the same theme as he felt that one "cannot sell the film unless it has got some sensuality".
 Titled Kaama, the film's director cast his son, Vishal, in the leading role with actresses Sunila and Urvashi also selected.
 Debutant Asha Mehra also signed to star in the film, while the script was co-written by writer Randor Guy.
 Production began in August 1998 and the shoot of the film was completed in six months in Hindi, Tamil and Telugu simultaneously.
 Production began with a week-long schedule in Chennai depicting the lead actress's house, then a song featuring the lead three actors and forty dancers was shot at Mahabalipuram.
-Actress Deepti Bhatnagar also shot for an item number in the film, featuring in a song involving the use of props such as honey, milk, rosewater and mud of sandalwood.
+Deepti Bhatnagar also shot for an item number, featuring in a song involving the use of props such as honey, milk, rosewater and mud of sandalwood.
 A further song with Shweta Menon at Hogenakkal Falls was planned but later not shot.

 Before the release of the film, the project garnered significant media attention due to its sexual content.
 The theatrical distribution rights was sold out across the country, with particular popularity in Tamil Nadu, where its business was compared to that of the Rajinikanth-starrer Padayappa (1999).
 The publicity prompted producer Jagadeswara Reddy to add the title Kaama before his name, and be subsequently referred to in the media as "Kaama" Jagadeswara Reddy.
 The producer also announced another project titled Kaamini featuring Shilpa Shetty in February 1999, but the film was never made.